-If you’re air conditioning or heating system is not working properly, you should contact an HVAC technician and have it looked at.
-Obviously, if it’s mid-winter and you live in a cold city like Portland, Oregon, you’ll contact a technician the instant your heating fails you.
+If your air conditioning or heating system is not working properly, you should contact an HVAC technician or furnace repair near you and have it looked at.
+Obviously, if it’s mid-winter and you live in a cold city like Portland, Oregon, you’ll call a technician the instant your heating fails you.
 Letting a problem go unchecked can cause greater damage, raise your utility bills, and in some cases release dangerous chemicals into your home.

 Cost of a Service Call

 The cost of a service call depends on several factors.